Views 558

-If you’re looking to create a simple skirt with your sewing machine, making one is as easy as pie.
+If you need a simple skirt and you have access to your sewing machine, these are easy as pie.

-Gather your materials such as fabric, thread, elastic, and a pattern like the Rae Skirt.
-Cut out the pattern pieces, sew the seams, and finish the edges neatly.
+Pick up your supplies, such as fabric, thread, elastic, and pattern- like the Rae Skirt.
+Then the pattern pieces will need to be cut out and stitched – seams sewn, edges finished.

 Let’s get stitching!